 - How to tell when areas of the brain are regulated or dysregulated

 - Ways to promote bottom up regulation with various kinds of sensory input

 - Ways to teach top down regulation capitalizing on the eustress provided while mounted

 - How to introduce mounted work in a way that promotes bottom up and/or top down regulation while deepening the client’s sense of connection with self and with their horse

 - When it is appropriate to dismount and practice regulation skills outside the round pen

 - How the equine professional may discern when to maintain the connection with the horse on a lead rope or release that connection to the client who is mounted

 - The difference between making a request by connecting with the horse versus by controlling her

 - How to integrate music in Rhythmic Riding

-- The immersion is limited to 10-12 people with no more than 4 participants per trainer.
+- This is a small training limited to 12 people with no more than 4 participants per trainer.

-- The Fundamentals of Natural Lifemanship is prerequisite to this training.
+- The Fundamentals of Natural Lifemanship and the NL Intensive are prerequisite to this training.